 If you’re low on inventory, you risk having customers delay, splitting shipments, or losing easy purchases from consumers who were ready to buy right away but will likely give their money to a rival instead.

-2. Fewer mistakes in fulfilling orders
+2. Fewer Mistakes in Fulfilling Orders

 When you deliver a few orders each day, it’s simple to prevent fulfillment blunders.
 Please choose the appropriate product, adequately package it, print the shipping label, and deliver it.